 Diabetic Eye Disease

-Nearly 19 million people have been diagnosed with either Type I (juvenile onset) or Type II (adult onset) diabetes.
+More than 100 million U.S. adults are now living with diabetes or prediabetes, according to a new report released today by the Centers for Disease Control and Prevention (CDC).
+The report finds that as of 2015, 30.3 million Americans – 9.4 percent of the U.S. population – have diabetes.
 All are at risk of developing sight-threatening eye diseases that are common complication of diabetes.
 Early detection and timely treatment can substantially reduce the risk of severe visual loss or blindness from diabetic eye disease.
 Unfortunately, many people at risk are not having their eyes examined regularly to detect these problems before they impair vision.

 Do you have diabetes?
 If yes, contact us today to protect your vision by having a thorough examination.
 Schedule your appointment by calling us at (405) 372-1715.